lara-zeus/bolt/docs/getting-started/assets.md

 ---
-title: Thems and Assets
+title: Themes and Assets
 weight: 6
 ---

 ## Compiling assets

-* make sure to include all the assets needed to render the form,
-* take a look at creating [custom themes](https://filamentphp.com/docs/2.x/admin/appearance#building-themes) for Filament.
+we use [tailwind Css](https://tailwindcss.com/) and custom themes by filament, make sure you are familiar with [tailwindcss configuration](https://tailwindcss.com/docs/configuration), and how to make custom [filament theme](https://filamentphp.com/docs/2.x/admin/appearance#building-themes).

 ### Custom Classes: